-Conveniently located to serve Naples, Bonita Springs, and Estero
+Conveniently located to serve Estero, Fort Myers, and Naples

 At Houck Dermatology, our experts regularly perform skin cancer surgery for our patients.
 Skin cancer is being diagnosed at an alarming rate.
 Fairer skin types are certainly at a higher risk of being diagnosed, but every skin type is at risk, especially in the Sunshine State.